 Fixed-term tenancy

-A fixed-term tenancy agreement lasts for a set amount of time – eg, 1 year.
+A fixed-term tenancy agreement lasts for a set amount of time that is more than 90 days – for example, 1 year.
 There is no maximum length for a fixed-term tenancy.
-You must include the length on the tenancy agreement.
+You must include the length on the tenancy agreement and the date the fixed-term ends.

-You can’t give notice to end a fixed-term tenancy early.
+You can only give notice to end a fixed-term tenancy early if the landlord and tenant both agree.

 Find out more about expiry of a fixed-term tenancy